Howard County Arts Council

 2. 10-20 digital images representative of the work to be included in the exhibition.
 Files should be named to correspond to image list.
 Entries must be JPG or JPEG files, each no larger than 1 MB.
 If submitting time-based work, work must be submitted as .avi, .wav, .mov, or .m4a files.
 HCAC has limited technology for use in the gallery, so any special technology needs should be addressed in the proposal.
 The images should be named using the “LastName_FirstName_01.jpg” format, where the numbers (01, 02, 03, etc…) correspond directly to your image script.

 3. Image List which contains artist's name, title, medium, year completed, and dimensions for each piece.
 The image list should correspond directly to your application images.
-So, if you have an image named “Doe_Jane_01.jpg” then your image script should have an entry for “01” with that image’s title, medium,
+So, if you have an image named “Doe_Jane_01.jpg” then your image script should have an entry for “01” with that image’s title, medium, dimension, and date.
+The image script should be a Word document or PDF.
+Do not send Powerpoint presentations, movies of any kind, or slideshows.

 4. Resume which lists education, exhibitions, awards, publications, etc.